steemit/devportal/_community/overview.md

 position: 2
 ---

-The steem community is thriving with developer activity and projects to support our great blockchain **steem**.
+Steem has an active developer community that is constantly innovating on the blockchain.

-While we don't officially endorse the following projects, below are growing community developer projects which could be beneficial for your steem project.
+While the their presence on this page doesn't constitute endorsement, it's likely a few of these projects could be beneficial for your Steem idea.